Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 # In packs.py
-def check_user_exists(user_id: int):
-    with db.engine.connect() as conn:
-        user = conn.execute(
-            sqlalchemy.text("SELECT id FROM users WHERE id = :id"), {"id": user_id}
-        ).fetchone()
-        if not user:
-            raise HTTPException(status_code=404, detail="User not found")
-In packs.py you have a for loop with the database connection inside of it.
-If I'm not mistaken this is much worse than having the for loop inside the database connection block.

-for i in range(pack_quantity):
-    with db.engine.begin() as connection:
-        packs = connection.execute(...)
-There is a possible race condition in the open_packs function.
-I believe the problem can occur in the following scenario:
-Two requests come in at about the same time.

 User has 10 packs
 Request A checks quantity -> sees 10 packs, which is enough for 7